OSU-NLP-Group/AgentAttack/README.md

 ## Conceptual Framework & Adversarial Attacks

-Under the presented conceptual framework for language agent, we compile the relevant adversarial attacks against different components of an agent, to substantiate the discussions on attack scenarios in our paper.
+Under the presented conceptual framework for language agent, we compile the relevant adversarial attacks against different components of an agent, to substantiate the discussions on 12 attack scenarios proposed in our paper.
 It covers different attack strategies such as input manipulation, adversarial demonstrations, jailbreaking, backdoors, etc.

 ### 1. Perception